 By adding 252 MW of renewable energy generation to Egypt energy mix, the Project will assist transition to a low-carbon economy in the country which has a high level of reliance on thermal power generation.
 The Project is expected to achieve sizeable environmental benefits, with expected annual avoided CO2 emissions of ca. 450,000 tonnes.

 In addition, EBRD is engaged with the Egyptian authorities and the Client to complete a thorough assessment of potential cumulative environmental and social impacts associated with the proposed Project and future wind projects in the Gulf of Suez (one of the world's most important bird migration flyway).
 EBRD is cooperating closely with key stakeholders and will provide TC support to complete this assessment.

 The Borrower is a special purpose vehicle incorporated in Egypt for the sole purpose of developing, constructing and operating the Project.
 The Borrower is owned by Lekela Power B.V., an independent renewable energy company focused on renewable energy generation in Africa.

 EBRD Finance Summary

-A senior secured loan of up to USD 89 million (up to EUR 79 million equivalent) co-financed with other parties.
+A senior secured loan of USD 83.9 million (EUR 70 million equivalent) co-financed with other parties.

 Total Project Cost